Your Life. Your Future. Our Experience.

 Frequently Asked Questions About Modifying Child Support Orders In Wisconsin

-In Wisconsin, you must show a substantial change of circumstances, or wait at least 33 months from the date of your last child support order, to request a modification.
+In Wisconsin, you must show a substantial change of circumstances, to request a modification.
 Some examples of situations in which you might modify child support include:

-Can child support be modified without going to court?
+Can you modify child support without going to court?

 In some situations, you can negotiate with your child’s other parent to reach a compromise on a new child support arrangement without ever going to court.
 If your co-parent agrees to a modification, you can resolve the matter in as little as two to three weeks.
 Conversely, a hearing can take several months.